kiwiandoesthings/KiwiCubed/README.md

 This game / engine is focused on being extremely expandable, having easy and powerful modding support, being ultra performant, and having official tools for creating content and mods that anyone can use and get the hang of.

 Currently working on:
-- Adding support for multiple block types, such as grass blocks and stone blocks, along with attributes for (future) gameplay.
 - Gameplay elements such as items and entities.
-- UI systems
-- Separating the world from the game
-- Unloading the world around you
 - Survival gameplay elements

 # Table of Contents